axelson/dep_viz/README.md

 - [x] adding the labels appears to have negatively impacted performance
 - [x] Click on a node to keep it selected
   - Didn't implement this in the way I was originally envisioning
+- [x] Use info box to show files that will be recompiled most often
+  - [x] Calculate this not on the main thread
+  - [x] Cache this calculation to be re-used when hovering

 Future:
 - Configurable node coloring based on filename prefix